ceph/ceph/doc/cluster-ops/pools.rst

 ``size``

 :Description: Sets the number of replicas for objects in the pool.
+See `Set the Number of Object Replicas`_ for further details.
 :Type: Integer